 - In "The Stanchurian Candidate", Mabel says that Stan has some kind of charisma.

-- The Author of the Journals is in his sixties with gray hair and stubble but is still quite fit and attractive, unlike his overweight twin brother, Stanley Pines.
+- The Author of the Journals is in his sixties with gray hair and stubble but is still quite fit and attractive, unlike his twin brother, Stanley Pines.
+Pacifica calls him hot in Gravity Falls: Lost Legends.
 In the blacklight edition of Gravity Falls: Journal 3, he writes a note to "figure out what a 'Silver Fox' is and why everyone keeps calling me one."

-- A group of fans even made a video game named "Swooning Over Stans: A Grunkle Dating Sim", where you can choose if you want to date Stan or Ford.
-Can you belive Alex Hirsch played this game and the fans choose Stan's route?
+- A group of fans even made a video game titled "Swooning Over Stans: A Grunkle Dating Sim", where you can choose if you want to date Stan or Ford.
+Can you believe Alex Hirsch played this game and the fans chose Stan's route?

 - Mrs. Anna Twombly from Littlest Pet Shop (2012).
 Aside from her glasses and grayed hair, she looks no different than her younger self shown in "Lotsa Luck!".
 A few male characters have flirted with her.